On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Concepts

 Managed by the Tor Project, Tor has developed into a global network of volunteer-run relays that forward traffic on behalf of other users.
 The network makes use of an \textit{onion routing} approach that build encrypted circuits between relays, preventing most realistic adversaries from linking Tor users to particular streams of traffic exiting the network.

 The most sigificant aspect of the Tor network for the present work is that, by its nature, users' traffic is relayed via third parties.
 As such, and in addition to its anonymity properties, Tor provides a means to bypass many forms of internet filtering.
-Censorship circumvention is a core aspect of the Tor Project's goals, and significant ongoing research work\cite{ccs2012-skypemorph,ccs2012-stegotorus} is aimed at ensuring that Tor continues to offer means to evade national-level filters.
+Censorship circumvention is a core aspect of the Tor Project's goals, and significant ongoing research work\cite{ccs2012-skypemorph,ccs2012-stegotorus,Shirazi:2015:TMR:2808138.2808152} is aimed at ensuring that Tor is resilient against attacks and continues to offer means to evade national-level filters.

 While the extent and popularity of Tor's use in regions that experience significant levels of filtering, such as China, is open to debate \cite{yu2013collateral}, Tor is known to have been blocked actively by a number of states, including China and Iran, that object to its use to bypass local internet restrictions and to act anonymously.
 Significantly, Tor is also arguably the highest-profile censorship circumvention tool at the international level and has received significant media coverage, making it one of the tools of choice for internet activists.